bcgov/aps-infra-platform/documentation/guides/owner-journey.md

       allow: [ <SEE ENVIRONMENT DETAIL> ]
 ```

+How to Update Gateway Configuration:

+1. In Namespaces -> Products, click edit next to product environment
+2. For Authorization, choose Kong API Key with ACL Flow.
+Assign Terms of Use if desired.
+3. Check Require Approval
-Add the plugin configuration to the service `a-service-for-$NS` in the `sample.yaml` file you created in Section 3.
+4. Click View Plugin Template, and add the plugin configuration to the service `a-service-for-$NS` in the `gwconfig.yaml` file you created in Section 3.

-Re-run the publish command: `./gwa pg`.
+5. Re-run the publish command: `./gwa pg gwconfig.yaml`.
 This will protect the upstream service with an API Key.
+6. Back in the portal, click Continue
+7. Drag and drop the available service to Active Services
+8. Click Save

 ### 9.4 Check Access

 ```
 curl https://${NAME}-api-gov-bc-ca.test.api.gov.bc.ca/headers
 ```

+You can also get the URL by going to Namespaces -> Gateway Services and clicking the drop down arrow on the right.

 You will get an error: `No API key found in request`.